 - Selling through a traditional auction house

 There pros and cons to every option and in this guide we’ll help you find the best option suitable for you.
-Before we take a look at these options though it’s important to see how the market behaved in 2021 – 2022, and how the whisky market is set to evolve in 2023.
+After we run through the options we also examine how the market has behaved in 2020-2023, and how the whisky market is set to evolve in 2024.

 Selling Your Whisky Online and the Licensing Act 2003